 Bandwidth and heat removal is increased using QP technology thus ensuring better performance and cost-effectiveness.

-An Olympus LEXT OLS4000® laser scanning confocal microscope was chosen by the team to support the development process, providing information to help the lab staff, fine-tune the fabrication process and provide accurate and repeatable measurements.
+An Evident LEXT OLS4000® laser scanning confocal microscope was chosen by the team to support the development process, providing information to help the lab staff, fine-tune the fabrication process and provide accurate and repeatable measurements.
 Since researchers required 3D imaging, the OLS4000 was selected over the lab’s SEM and it was chosen instead of the stylus profilometer as it offers quicker 3D and roughness measurements.